tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 For a list of Acronyms see [5.
 Acronyms](../../intro/index.md#5-acronyms) in the Introduction document.

+## Bibliography

+The bibliography for BDQ Core is in the [Bibliography](../../references/index.md#2-bibliography) document.

 ## Cite BDQ Core

 **To cite BDQ Core in general, use the peer-reviewed article:**